Stanley E. Hunt Case Series

-The Paul I. Cripe Charitable Foundation, Inc., along with case sponsors Baker and Daniels, Hamilton County Builders, Marina Limited Partners and Southern Avenue Properties, is funding a series of case studies in honor of developer, Stanley E. Hunt, real estate developer and CEO of the Shorewood Corporation.
+The Paul I. Cripe Charitable Foundation, Inc., along with case sponsors Baker and Daniels and Nancy Hunt, is funding a series of case studies in honor of developer, Stanley E. Hunt, real estate developer and CEO of the Shorewood Corporation.
 Hunt was a big proponent of helping young people in their careers and he did so asking nothing in return except that they do the same in the future.

 Douglas M. McCoy, J.D., lecturer in real estate and Director of the IU Center for Real Estate, is overseeing the creation of the case study to be taught in the real estate appraisals course each fall semester.
 At the end of the semester, the student groups voted to have the best overall presentation for the development of the site will win a cash award.
 As part of the case study curriculum, professionals from the Bloomington community who have experience with the selected case study site speak to the class.

 The case series began in 2008 – we are now in our sixth year of the series and couldn’t be happier with the value this case has added to our real estate program.
 A large percentage of students in the real estate classes are interested in development and IU’s real estate program does not currently offer a class focused exclusively on this topic.
 This case study project provides students with highly valuable real world based learning in the area of real estate development.

 Last year’s case study site was an approximate 7.96 acres fronting on and lying to the north of West 11th Street.
 Bloomington’s primary downtown north and south corridors of College Avenue and Walnut Street are located one and two blocks east of the site respectively.